donno2048/snake/docs/template.md

 ## Perspectives

-It is so small I could fit it into a single QR:
+At {size} bytes the compiled binary is so small it can fit it into a single QR:

 <img src="/demo/qr.png" width="250"/>

-The entire game fits in {size} bytes.

 <details>
   <summary>Hex</summary>